 Some entry-level espresso machines come with a pressurized portafilter as well as a normal one.
 The pressurized portafilter is more forgiving when it comes to grind-size and consistency.

-In ordinary everyday language, this means that you can get away with having a worse grinder.
-If your budget doesn’t allow a proper espresso grinder such as the Rocky or Sette this might be worth considering.
+In ordinary everyday language, this means that you can get away with having a worse grinder that can’t grind sufficiently fine.
+If your budget doesn’t allow a proper espresso grinder this might be worth considering.
+However, in my humble opinion, this doesn’t make sense at this price point.
+If you spend this amount of money, you should learn to make espresso the proper way.
+Pressurized baskets is something that’s more acceptable for machine under $150.

 Pods?
 Capsules?